lightdock/membrane_docking/demo/README.md

 The file [rank\_by\_scoring.list](docking/lightdock/3x29/rank_by_scoring.list) is a list of the top clustered simulation predicted models ranked by scoring function (the higher the scoring term the better).

 Inside the [clustered](docking/lightdock/3x29/clustered) folder there is a file containing the models included in `rank_by_scoring.list`, but analyzed compared to the reference crystal structure: [lgd\_clustered\_rank.list](docking/lightdock/3x29/clustered/lgd_clustered_rank.list).
-Here you can see the top 5 models according to LightDock from `lgd_clustered_rank.list` file:
+Here you can see the top 5 models of the LightDock docking simulation: `lgd_clustered_rank.list` file:

 ```
 #model                Fnat      i-RMSD      l-RMSD     score